 Johnny Appleseed Day

-This American nurseryman became a legend during his own lifetime and was widely known for his conservation efforts.
+This American nurseryman became a legend during his lifetime and was widely known for his conservation efforts.
 He was a missionary and is considered by many to be one of the first American conservationists.

 The Life Of Johnny Appleseed

 Johnny Appleseed was born John Chapman on September 26, 1774, to Nathaniel and Elizabeth Chapman in Leominster, Massachusetts.
-In 1776, Chapman’s mother died while giving birth to another son and John’s father returned to Longmeadow, Massachusetts in 1780 where he married Lucy Cooley.
+In 1776, Chapman’s mother died while giving birth to another son, and John’s father returned to Longmeadow, Massachusetts, in 1780, where he married Lucy Cooley.

 Nathaniel decided to help his father farm his land, and John decided to become an apprentice under an apple orchard owner named Mr. Crawford.
-This would set John Chapman on a lifelong journey to plant apple trees.
+This set John Chapman on a lifelong journey to plant apple trees.

 A homestead claim could be made simply by planting fruit trees on the land.
-He would plant apple trees to make a nursery, and then once they had matured, he would sell the land to settlers.
+He would plant apple trees to create a nursery, and then once they had matured, he would sell the land to settlers.

 Fun Facts About Apples